ihsiag/ihsiag/README.md

 ## Hi there 👋

 I am 0ncen/0nsen, programmer & designer.
-Currently am an researcher in an automotive industry.
+Currently working as an researcher in a mobility industry.
 Available "After evening" & "Weekends".

 ### SKILLS 🧭